 If you choose to exercise as part of your stress management, remember that exercise is not for punishment or to burn off calories or to give you extra room to eat more.
 Exercise is about helping you feel less stress & more grounded, have better sleep, boost your immune system and more.

-When life happens (and if will) and things don’t go according to plan, you might find yourself on the other end of a food binge session.
+When life happens (and if will) and things don't go according to plan, you might find yourself on the overly full side.
 Or maybe you chose mostly foods that make you feel like crap and now you feel like crap.
 Either way, forgive yourself.
-It’s bound to happen, and it’s ok.
+It's bound to happen, and it's ok.
 You will be ok.
 Your body will be ok.

 Take a second to note what might have gone wrong, then move on.
 Don't let this tiny snafu lead to bigger issues.
 Learn from it and go back to eating foods that serve you and your body (and taste delicious!)